mar4ehk0/test/README.md

-This repository contains the tests I did for the interview
+This repository contains the tests I have done for the interviews